 How To Create A Social Media Strategy (With 3 Steps And A Template)

-Getting things on paper (or at least, a digital document) is such an obvious but important step toward meeting a goal.
+Getting things on paper (or rather, a digital document) is an obvious but essential step toward meeting a goal.

-Most of the time, we sort of tumble into an activity instead of planning out what we want and how we’ll get there.
+But, sometimes marketers tumble into projects instead of planning out what we want to achieve and how we’ll get there.

 Start With Your Social Media Strategy Template